 Tantalus Estate VineyarD

-Tantalus Estate was founded in 2013 on twenty acres of established vineyard on Waiheke Island.
+Tantalus Estate was founded in 2013 on 20 acres of established vineyard on Waiheke Island.
 Since that date, the venue was closed to the public while they undertook an extensive renovation of the winery building.
-Epsilon Lighting along with Emily Priest from Cheshire Architects have worked together and created a wonderland of lighting, taking organic materials from the vineyard, adding brass elements and handblown glass spheres.
-Resulting in a wonderful mix of industrial organic forms, warmth and intimacy to the beautiful detailed finish that is Tantalus.
+James Russ Lighting and Cheshire Architects’ Emily Priest collaborated to create a wonderland of lighting using organic materials from the vineyard.

-They have since opened this fantastic Estate, located 70-72 Onetangi road, Onetangi, Waiheke Island, Auckland.
+Tantalus has since opened their fantastic Estate, located at 70-72 Onetangi Rd, Onetangi, Waiheke Island, Auckland.

 'Divine Lighting' - An excerpt from Interior Magazine dec-feb 2016-17 - Written by Camille Khouri